 Returning to the mainland, we travel to the city of Messina to visit the fine Norman cathedral and the Regional Museum of Messina, home to masterpieces by Caravaggio and Antonello da Messina.
-We continue on to Taormina on the west coast of Sicily.
+We continue on to Taormina on the east coast of Sicily.
 After checking into our hotel, we have a welcome drink on the terrace.
 Overnight Taormina (B)

 Friday 21 October – Taormina

 Sitting above the sea with superb views to Mount Etna, Taormina is a memorable final destination for our journey.
 We spend this morning visiting the Graeco-Roman theatre and other highlights of the town.
 This afternoon and evening are at leisure.
 Overnight Taormina (B)